awsdocs/aws-codedeploy-user-guide/doc_source/application-revisions-push.md

  The `push` command bundles application artifacts and an AppSpec file into a revision\.
 The file format of this revision is a compressed ZIP file\.
 The command cannot be used with an AWS Lambda or an Amazon ECS deployment because each expects a revision that is a JSON\-formatted or YAML\-formatted AppSpec file\.

 Call the push command to bundle and push the revision for a deployment\.
 Its parameters are:
 +  \-\-application\-name: \(string\) Required\.
-The name of the AWS CodeDeploy application to be associated with the application revision\.
+The name of the CodeDeploy application to be associated with the application revision\.
 +  \-\-s3\-location: \(string\) Required\.
 Information about the location of the application revision to be uploaded to Amazon S3\.
 You must specify an Amazon S3 bucket and a key\.
 The key is the name of the revision\.
-AWS CodeDeploy zips the content before it is uploaded\.
+CodeDeploy zips the content before it is uploaded\.
 Use the format `s3://your-S3-bucket-name/your-key.zip`\.
 +  \-\-ignore\-hidden\-files or \-\-no\-ignore\-hidden\-files: \(boolean\) Optional\.
 Use the `--no-ignore-hidden-files` flag \(the default\) to bundle and upload hidden files to Amazon S3\.
 Use the `--ignore-hidden-files` flag to not bundle and upload hidden files to Amazon S3\.
 +  \-\-source \(string\) Optional\.
 The location of the content to be deployed and the AppSpec file on the development machine to be zipped and uploaded to Amazon S3\.
 The location is specified as a path relative to the current directory\.
 If the relative path is not specified or if a single period is used for the path \("\."\), the current directory is used\.
 +  \-\-description \(string\) Optional\.
 A comment that summarizes the application revision\.
 If not specified, the default string "Uploaded by AWS CLI 'time' UTC" is used, where 'time' is the current system time in Coordinated Universal Time \(UTC\)\.